Join

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Dunninald Castle and Gardens is a historic family home with beautiful gardens located 3 miles south of Montrose on the Angus coastline.
-The property offers visitors the opportunity to explore its gardens and participate in guided tours of the castle.
+Dunninald Castle and Gardens is a Gothic Revival castle and gardens located 3 miles south of Montrose on the Angus coastline.
+It is a family home and offers various attractions and events.

 Gardens